Trolleybus: Other considerations

-The two parallel wires
+Two parallel wires

 The wires are attached to poles next to the street and carefully stretched and mounted so that they are the same width apart and same height over the road (usually about 18 to 20 feet (~5.7m)).
 The pair of wires is insulated from the poles and provides about 500 to 600 volts to the bus below.